LoginRadius/engineering-portal/content/adding-multi-threading-to-javascript-using-web-workers/index.md

 }
 ```

-#### Step 3: On to some Explanations about what just happened.
+### Step 3: On to some Explanations about what just happened.

 Now, the problem I faced when I went to the club with Hriday was that I (and everyone else after me) had to wait for my registration process to complete.
 We don't want that to happen to our virtual club and therefore we added one more person (thread) who is in charge of the whole registration process.
 Once registration is done, he will tell the main guy(thread) to let the new person in.

-#### Here's what we did to solve it in our code.
+### Here's what we did to solve it in our code.

 1. First of all we check for each person if they are a member or not.
 If they are, we let them in.
 2. If someone is not a member of the club yet, we create a worker thread for it using `new Worker('path to worker code')` and pass that person to the worker thread using `worker.postMessage()` and add the person as a member after registering them.
 3. To simulate the registration process we are doing some processing using a long `while` loop.
-In real life this could be some cryptographic code, image processing or anything that is CPU intensive and might block the main thread and makes the page unresponsive.
+In real life this could be some cryptographic code, image processing or anything that is CPU intensive and might block the main thread and make the page unresponsive.
 4. Once registered, the worker thread let's the main thread know about it by sending data using `postMessage` and the main thread listens for it using `onmessage handler` and lets the person in the club i.e add to DOM.
 5. Once we get the result from the worker thread, we close it using `close()`.

-#### Let's understand more about web workers.
+## Web Workers FAQs

-##### How do the main thread and worker threads talk to each other?
+### How do the main thread and worker threads talk to each other?

 They talk to each other by message passing.
 Both workers and the main thread use `postMessage` to send data to each other and `onmessage` event handler to get data.
 The data is available inside the event's data property.
 You can only pass one argument to `postMessage`.
 If you wish to pass multiple arguments use an `object` instead.

-##### Can I update DOM in a worker thread or access window object?
+### Can I update DOM in a worker thread or access window object?

 No you can not update DOM in a worker thread as worker threads run in a separate context from the main window and don't have access to `window` object and `document` object but they do have access to some of the `window` object's capabilities like `Websockets` and `indexedDB`.

-##### Why did you add worker code in a separate file?
+### Why did you add worker code in a separate file?

 It's important that the worker code must be in a separate file, which we can use to create a separate worker thread by using the `Worker` constructor and passing it the path of the file.

-##### Why did you add that button?
-I can easily click it. 🤔
+### Why did you add that button?
+I can easily click it.

-You were able to click that button because we did not block the main thread. 😃
+You were able to click that button because we did not block the main thread.
-To see the difference add the following code to `main.js` and see the difference. 😬
+To see the difference add the following code to `main.js` and see the difference.

 ```javascript
 const persons = [